justinpombrio/tardigrade/ARCHITECTURE.md

 as a human (e.g. if it starts with "Parse Error:" then it's probably a parse error).

-I view this as the big insight of data driven test cases: make your tests produce strings, because strings are (i) easy to write, and (ii) easy to show a diff for if the test case fails.
+I view this as the big insight of data driven test cases: make your tests produce strings, because strings are (i) easy to write in a test case, and (ii) easy to show a diff for if the test case fails.

 For a much more thorough explanation of data driven tests, see Russ Cox's [Go Testing By Example](https://research.swtch.com/testing).